How Internet Cookies Improve Your Browsing

 What Are Internet Cookies?

 Internet cookies are usually safe and never harm your system with viruses and malware.
-Normal internet cookies cannot be changed because data inside a cookie cannot be replaced while transmitting from web server to browser.
-However, there are certain viruses, in the shape of cookies which can disrupt your system.
+Normal internet cookies cannot be changed because data inside a cookie cannot be replaced while transmitting from webserver to browser.
+However, there are certain viruses, in the shape of cookies that can disrupt your system.

 Similarly, a particular type of cookie called zombie cookies is very harmful.
 This cookie recreates itself after being deleted; therefore, it’s very hard to manage cookies.